🎯 Black-Box Uncertainty Quantification#

 [12]:

-for confidence_score in ["semantic_negentropy", "exact_match", "cosine_sim"]:
+for confidence_score in black_box_scorers:

-title=f"LLM Accuracy by {confidence_score} Threshold",
+plot_model_accuracies(scores=result_df[confidence_score], correct_indicators=result_df.response_correct, title=f"LLM Accuracy by {confidence_score} Threshold", display_percentage=True)

 Lastly, we compute the optimal threshold for binarizing confidence scores, using F1-score as the objective.
 Using this threshold, we compute precision, recall, and F1-score for black box scorer predictions of whether responses are correct.